This post contains affiliate links.

 SOY CURLS

-The best part about how to cook soy curls is how fast it is!
-You really can have your vegan main dish done in under 20 minutes.
+The best part about this soy curls recipe is how fast it is!
+This vegan protein can be cooked and ready to serve in under 20 minutes.

-Heat in oil in a skillet until your soy curls are browned all over.
-This will give you the best texture in your finished dish.
+Heat some oil in a skillet over medium-high heat and saute your soy curls.
 Stir in half your sauce choice just to heat through.

-Remove from the heat and stir in the remaining sauce and get ready to enjoy!
+Remove the skillet from the heat, stir in the remaining sauce, and get ready to enjoy!

 Recipe tips

-Yum Yum: Whip up some Yum Yum Sauce and dip these crispy curls.
-A perfect vegan appetizer!
+Dip Pairings: Whip up some yumm sauce to dip these crispy curls into.
+It makes the perfect vegan appetizer!

-More Flavor: Rehydrate the soy curls in broth rather than water to give them even more flavor.
+More Flavor: Rehydrate the soy curls in vegetable broth rather than water to give them an even more savory flavor.

-Saucy: Much like tofu, soy curls are a very plain backdrop for any sauce you want to make.
-This makes them extremely versatile to add to Mexican, Asian, or Indian cuisines.
+Saucy: Like tofu, soy curls are a very plain backdrop for any sauce you want to make.
+This makes them extremely versatile to add to Mexican, Asian, Italian, or Indian dishes.

-Definitely tuck these soy curls into your favorite sandwich as a delicious and bulky filling.
-Try buffalo sauce for a “pulled chicken sandwich” or into a pita for a gyro experience.
-And, okay, if you are trying to stick to healthy options, you can definitely drop them on top of a huge leafy salad.
+Tuck these soy curls into your favorite sandwich for a satisfying filling.
+Or if you’re trying to stick to healthy options, drop them on top of a leafy salad.

-- Vegetarian Caesar Salad is perfect for soy curls.
-Toss them in just a bit of extra caesar before adding to your salad.
+- Vegetarian Caesar Salad: Toss the curls in a bit of extra Caesar before adding them to your salad.

-- Vegetarian Chicken Salad where you can easily substitute crispy soy curls for chickpeas.
+- Vegetarian Chicken Salad: You can easily substitute crispy soy curls for chickpeas.

 Ingredients